Padma Awards- 2021 Harekala Hajabba – a journey from a fruit seller to an educationist

 Despite the paucity of resources, some people do something which is exemplary for society.
 Harekala Hajabba is one of such true heroes.
 Without a small description of their extraordinary efforts and contribution to society, this article on Padma Awards would be incomplete.
 It is a tribute to his struggle from being a fruit seller to an educationist.

-The name of Harekala Hajabba was announced as the Padma Shri awardee in the month of January last year.
+Name of Harekala Hajabba was announced as the Padma Shri awardee in the month of January last year.
 But the award ceremony was not held due to the Covid pandemic.

 The 68-year-old common man, Harekala Hajabba, a fruit vendor did an extraordinary job of educating the children of his village.
 He hails from Mangaluru, the coastal district of Karnataka.
 He never went to school due to poverty and lack of resources.
 There was no school in his village.
 When he grew up, he started selling fruits as a form of employment.
 His average daily earning was around Rs 150.
 With this earning of Rs 150 a day, he built a primary school to educate the children of his village and surrounding areas.
 He put all his savings into realizing his dream of educating the children of his village.
 He never got the opportunity to go to school, but he committed to changing the destiny of the future generations of his village by providing them with the facility of primary education.